erikvargas1/CCNA-Notes/README.md

 **Root Guard**

-*Root Guard:* Prevents a port from becoming a Root Port by disabling it if superior BPDUs are received, thereby enforcing the current Root Bridge.
+*Root Guard:* Prevents a port from becoming a Root Port by disabling it if superior BPDUs are received.
+This enforces the current Root Bridge and protects the STP topology.

-STP prevent loops by electing a root bridge and ensuring that each other switch has **only one valid path** to reach it.

 <details>